 These patches secure the device from online threats like hacking, malware, and viruses.
 They also help fix system bugs in a timely and convenient manner.

-Why are patches important?
+Why are Android security patches critical?

 Exploits are codes that are explicitly designed to target vulnerabilities in the system.
 These are usually coded into malware that is dropped on unprotected devices.